-Following the dissolution or termination of a marriage, further activities can occur subsequent to the final decree and are classified under either the Change of Custody, Visitation Enforcement or Modification (Visitation), or Support Enforcement or Modification categories (Support).
-In some instances, a person may file a motion under more than one of these categories.
+Following the dissolution or termination of a marriage, further activities can occur subsequent to the final decree and are classified under either the change of custody, visitation enforcement or modification (visitation), or support enforcement or modification categories (support).
+In some instances, a person may file a motion under more than one category.
 For statistical reporting purposes, such matters are counted only under the category of the earliest filed motion.
 When that motion is resolved, the matter is reclassified under the case type for the motion filed after the first, and so on.